otrosien/tempest/README.md

 # Tempest
 A pluggable balancer and shards allocator for Elasticsearch that balances a cluster based on shard sizes.

 Elasticsearch's default allocator assigns and balances shards to nodes based on index-level and cluster-level settings.
-However, this approach can cause storage and memory issues when resources are limited or shared.
-This plugin replaces the default allocator with one that allocates and balances shards based on the sizes of the shards.
+However, this approach can cause storage and memory issues when resources are limited or shared with other services.
+The tempest plugin replaces Elasticsearch's default allocator with one that allocates and balances shards based on the cumulative shard sizes on each node in the cluster.
+Balancing the cluster in this manner results in drastically increased stability and performance on homogeneous clusters.

 # Relative Node Balancing
-The allocator attempts to minimize the ratio of the sizes of the largest node in your cluster to the smallest node in your cluster.
-That is, it attempts to reorganize shards on nodes such that maxNode.size() / minNode.size() is minimized until it is below the ratio specified by cluster.routing.allocation.probabilistic.range_ratio, or 1.5 by default.
+The allocator attempts to minimize the ratio of the sizes of the most full node to the least full node.
+That is, it attempts to distribute shards throughtout the cluster such that maxNode.size() / minNode.size() is minimized until it is below the ratio specified by cluster.routing.allocation.probabilistic.range_ratio, or 1.5 by default.

 # Build
 From project root directory: